jerryscript-project/iotjs/docs/IoT.js-API-File-System.md

 #### stats.isDirectory()

-return true if stated file is a directory
+Returns true if stated file is a directory

 #### stats.isFile()

-return true if stated file is a file
+Returns true if stated file is a file